-- Utilization of any media, agents, or marketing and distribution channels, as well as public advertisements to inform about private placement offer to the public at large, is prohibited.
+- Utilization of any media, agents, or marketing and distribution channels, as well as public advertisements to information about private placement offered to the public at large, is prohibited.

 - The date of the private placement offer letter shall be deemed to be the date of its circulation.

 Timeline for Private Placement

 The company shall allot securities within 60 days of receipt of application money.
 In case of non-allotment within the said period, the company shall refund the entire application money to the subscribers within 15 days after completion of the 60 days.
 Such refund shall be made along with the interest @12% per annum after the expiry of the 60th day.

 The application money shall be kept in a separate bank account in a scheduled bank and can be utilized only for the following purposes: